 Even when they did write each other during those years, they had to be careful not to say too much.
 Mail could be intercepted, and they had to work hard to find trustworthy methods of sending letters.
 In February, Abigail had written to John: “I feel under so many restraints when I sit down to write that I scarcly know what to say to you.”
 When John finally wrote Abigail back on March 7, he complained of this as well: “I feel a Restraint in Writing like that which you complain of . . . .
 However, the Post now comes regularly, and I believe you may trust it.”

-John wrote three letters that day, mainly reporting the news or reporting on logistical matters.
-But he concluded: “I long to be at Home, at the Opening Spring, but this is not my Felicity.—I am tenderly anxious for your Health and for the Welfare of the whole House.”
+John wrote many letters to Abigail that March, mainly reporting on the news or logistical matters.
+“I long to be at Home, at the Opening Spring, but this is not my Felicity,” he concluded one letter.
+“I am tenderly anxious for your Health and for the Welfare of the whole House.”

 The long distance between Abigail and her “dearest friend” was yet another of the many sacrifices made for our freedom.
 The story is well worth telling.